topo-gps/ios-manual/en/routes/routes_record.rst

 This will not interrupt the recording.
 In the top of the screen you can see that Topo GPS is using your location in the background.
 In some devices the clock gets a blue blackground, on other devices the whole status bar turns blue.
 If you tap the blue clock or the blue statusbar, you will return to Topo GPS.

 If you tap on the line of the recorded route on the main map, the record screen will be opened.
-You can view the current altitude and speed profile.
-You can tap these :ref:`profiles <sec-route-profile>` to view them in more detail.
+You can view a live altitude and speed profile.
+You can tap these :ref:`profiles <sec-route-profiles>` to view them in more detail.

 If you have :ref:`loaded <ss-route-load>` one or more routes on the map, you can record a route at the same time.
 An example is shown below: